 I have fully completed EMDR Europe & UK Accredited Training and am therefore able to work with a variety of issues using EMDR.

-Nonetheless, in EMDR we talk about trauma in terms of BIG T and small t traumas.
+PTSD is commonly associated with the military or people working on the front line such as police officers, firefighters, nursing staff, doctors etc. Nonetheless, in EMDR we talk about trauma in terms of BIG T and small t traumas.

 The ‘BIG’ and ‘small’ traumas of life – what do they look like?